 Access to secure areas defaults to deny.

-Access to areas where confidential information is processed or stored is restricted to authorized individuals only by implementing appropriate access controls, (list them – example: by implementing a two-factor authentication mechanism such as an access card and secret PIN).
+Access to areas where confidential information is processed or stored is restricted to authorised individuals only by implementing appropriate access controls, (list them – example: by implementing a two-factor authentication mechanism such as an access card and secret PIN).

 Logs of access are held and maintained for a minimum of 3 months.